I know your pain…

 More about me:

-I am proud to be a grandfather of four, and father of two, having been married to the same woman for over 34 years … and counting.
+I am proud to be a grandfather, and father, having been married to the same woman for over 40 years … and counting.

-I prefer to have you contact me as soon as possible on the phone so we can have a short conversation about your problem.
+Call the office as soon as possible so we can book a short conversation about your problem.

 The conversation gives both of us a chance to form a first impression about whether or not we might have a good therapeutic “fit” between us.
 It lets us know if we should move forward to setting a first session or not.